 The credit is applied to your student account only for semesters that you receive at least a $5,000 trainee stipend.

 Do I receive any credit for the summer semesters?

 No, the credit is based on the amount that you receive in the fall or spring semester.
 In most instances insured students policies are effective from August 15, 2022 – August 14, 2023.

 When will the credit be applied to my Boston University student account?

-Your student account will be credited in mid-August for the fall semester, and mid-December for the spring semester.
+Your student account will be credited by mid-September for the fall semester, and mid-December for the spring semester.
 The credit will be applied based on the expectation that your trainee stipend will be at least $5,000 per semester.

-Who will process the credit and how does it get on to my student account?
+How does the credit get applied to my student account?